kaizendesu/FreeBSD-2.1/pfault.md

 **vnode_pager_input**:

+1. Calls vnode\_pager\_freepage on every pg in the marray that isn't the required page.
+2. Increments vnodein and vnodepgsin.
+3. Calls vnode\_pager\_input\_smlfs and returns.

+**vnode_pager_freepage**: Clears PG\_BUSY, wakes up any processes sleeping on the page, and calls vm\_page\_free.

+**vnode_pager_input_smlfs**:

+1. Calls vm\_pager\_map\_page to allocate a free page of memory, map it into the kernel va space, and obtain its kva.
+2. For each file system blk in the file:
+	* Calls vm\_page\_bits to check if that block of the page is valid.
+If the block is valid, we continue.
+	* Calls vnode\_pager\_addr to obtain the file addr of the filesystem block.
+	* Calls ufs\_strategy.

+**vm_pager_map_page**: Calls kmem\_alloc\_wait to allocate a free page from the pager's submap, calls pmap\_kenter to insert the pg into the kva space, and returns the va of the page.

+**kmem_alloc_wait**:

+1. Rounds the allocation size to the nearest page
+2. For Loop: Calls vm\_map\_findspace to search for space in the map, breaks if it is successful, inserts the allocation with vm\_map\_insert, and returns the address of the allocation.
+3. For Loop: If it fails to find space in the map, it checks to see if the map will ever have enough space using vm\_map\_max/min, and if the map is too small for the allocation it returns 0.
+4. For Loop: Unlocks the map and tsleep's until new memory is available int he submap and loops.

+**vm_page_bits**: Returns the valid bit for a given disk block in a physical page.

+**vnode_pager_addr**:

+1. Calculates the logical blk nb and logical offset from the address arg.
+2. Calls ufs\_bmap to convert the logical blk nb to the physical disk blk nb.
+3. Assigns rtaddress to the physical disk blk nb plus the logical offset in 512 byte units.
+4. Returns rtaddress.

+**ufs_bmap**:

+**ufs_strategy**:

+1. Obtains the inode from the buf arg's vnode to ensure the vnode type is not VBLK or VCHR.
+2. Calls ufs\_bmap to calculate the physical blk nb if b\_blkno == b\_lblkno.
+3. Calls vop\_strategy from the vnode's vnodeops structure.
+4. Returns 0.

+**vm_pager_unmap_page**:

 **vm_page_free**:

 1. Calls vm\_page\_remove to remove the pg from the vm\_page\_hash table, remove it from the object's memq, decrements resident\_page\_count, and clears PG\_TABLED.